 In a few cases, the error message is not displayed on a page when an SQL Query fails which makes it difficult for the hackers to gain entry into the vulnerable application.
 But there is still a way for the hackers to find information.
 Whenever an SQL query fails some parts of the webpage seem to disappear or the whole website will fail to load.

 On confirmation of these notifications the hacker inserts a false condition into the SQL query to test the vulnerability level of the application and the proximity of data extraction.

 After inserting this query if the website loads normally then it gives an indication that it is vulnerable to an SQL injection.
 To confirm this suspicion, the hacker would put a wrong query:

 As this condition is false and if the webpage does not work as usual it shows that webpage is vulnerable to SQL Injection attack.

-In many cases the Vulnerable SQL queries would be displayed visually in a web page but can be still easy to find out.
+In many cases the Vulnerable SQL queries would be displayed visually on a web page but can be still easy to find out.
 Hackers here instruct the database to wait for a certain time period before responding.
 If the site denies this and loads without any pause it means that they are not vulnerable.
 The SQL query implemented here would be similar to Boolean Attack but would have a sleep function in the query.
-For example if the sleep time is 5 seconds then it instructs the database to sleep for 5 seconds.
+For example, if the sleep time is 5 seconds then it instructs the database to sleep for 5 seconds.